redox-os/rfcs/text/0000-cables.md

 matching on key, instead of expecting just about every single client to do it.

-This choice was made because 1/ matching shouldn't be very hard; 2/ keeping it out of the kernel is one less thing to worry about.
-This doesn't mean that it's written in stone.
+We decide to NOT head in this direction because:

+- matching in userspace isn't very hard, so matching in the kernel is probably not very useful;
+- we believe that matching in kernel encourages placing numerous expensive syscalls, which could easily be avoided by keeping the matching in userspace.

 # Unresolved questions
 [unresolved]: #unresolved-questions